Major planning applications and Environmental Impact Assessments (EIA)

 Our Guidelines for Developers and Individuals on Engagement [570Kb] provides helpful tips and guidance on the best way to engage with your community.

-We encourage the use of processing agreements in association with planning application for major developments.
+We encourage the use of processing agreements in association with planning applications for major developments.
 Processing agreements should be discussed as early as possible as it is important that developers know at an early stage in the development process about the level of information required to support an application.
+This is best done at the pre-application advice stage.

 More information can be found in our Planning Processing Agreement guidance [53Kb].
 Details of the processing agreement will be drawn up between the case officer and the developer.
-The format should be kept as concise, clear and as simple as possible and should adhere to the available Planning Processing Agreement Template [83Kb].
+The format should be kept as concise, clear and simple as possible and should adhere to the available Planning Processing Agreement Form [238Kb].

 What should I provide when I submit my application?

-Information of planning fees can be found in the Scale of Current Fees [48Kb].
+Information of planning fees can be found in the Scale of Current Fees [214Kb].
 There is also a fee calculator available on the Scottish Government's website.
-Fees can be paid by debit or credit card via the e-Planning website when submitting your application or by calling our Customer Service Centre on 01738 475000.
+Fees can be paid by debit or credit card via the e-Planning website when submitting your application or by calling our Customer Service Centre on 01738 475300.
 Should you wish to pay by BACS transfer please contact us for account details.
-If the fees are to be paid by cheque it should be made payable to Perth and Kinross Council.
+If the fees are to be paid by cheque it should be made payable to Perth & Kinross Council.

 Please be aware an additional fee of £61.10 is required for the advertisement of some planning applications.
 This will not apply if the planning application affects a Conservation Area or the setting of a Listed Building.
 This advertisement fee will be requested after the application has been registered and checked.
 Please note that due to statutory requirements, adverts relating to Environmental Impact Assessments usually carry a larger fee and the applicant will be invoiced for the full amount after publication.
 For further information please contact us.